KelvinLimanto/kelvinlimanto.giithub.io/_posts/2019-08-17-5barlinkagedesklight.markdown

 date:   2019-08-17 15:15:09 -0400
 categories: Posts
 image: /img/5bar_1.jpg
 excerpt: In a few days I will move into my new dorm room on campus for the first time.
 I’m planning on bringing my desktop computer with my new monitor stand and two monitors.
-I did notice in an earlier tour of the dorm that the single ceiling light isn’t that bright and...
+I did notice in an earlier tour of the dorm...
 ---
 ![Cover Image](/img/5bar_1.jpg)